rjhoppe/homelab-ez/ntfy/index.md

 ntfy (pronounced "notify") is a simple, HTTP-based publish-subscribe notification service.
 It allows you to send push notifications to your phone or desktop from any script or application.
 For a homelab, it's perfect for getting alerts from your services, such as backup completion, failed cron jobs, or security alerts.

-## Notes

-A place for notes about the ntfy service.

 ## Usage Example

 Shamelessly lifted from here: https://docs.ntfy.sh/examples/#__tabbed_1_1